leoarthurwall/countries/README.md

 ### set timeout for country modal

-Currently when you click off and on too quickly, the array hasnt filled and the container is blank.
+Currently when you click off and on too quickly, the array hasn't filled and the container is blank.
 By setting a timeout, this should give the data a chance to load before the user can click on it.

+Another possible solution would be to set an error boundry, that would enable a placeholder UI if the data fails to load.
+I need to do more research on this to see if this would be a suitable solution.

 ### display full names for border instead on abbreviations
-I give this a good shot but am so far still trying to figure out how to display the border names in full rather than just the abbreviations.
+I gave this a good shot but so far I'm still trying to figure out how to display the border names in full rather than just the abbreviations.
 If you fancy giving yourself a good challenge, why not fork this repo and see if you can work it out.
 If you do, I'd love to hear how you worked it out.